foldl/AlphaGeometryRE/README.md

 will write the proof to a text file.

-Running on all problems in `imo_ag_30.txt` will yield solutions to 14 of them, as reported in Table 1 in our paper.
+Running on all problems in `imo_ag_30.txt` will yield solutions to 14 of them, as reported in Table 1 in the paper.

 ### Example of AlphaGeometry